rbadrinath/FCP/README.md

 * fact.c  : The recursive factorial program
 		- simple notion of function and return

+## ARRAYS+POINTERS+FUNCTIONS-PARAMETERS

+* apnf.c   : We write a sequence of funcitons illustrating how arrays and pointers work in the context of function parameters

 ## SEARCHING

 * search.c: Has boh a simple search as well as binary search in it.